Asteroid: Planned missions

-CNSA's Tianwen-2 is planned to launch in 2025.
-It will use solar electric propulsion to explore the co-orbital near-Earth asteroid 469219 Kamoʻoalewa and the active asteroid 311P/PanSTARRS.
-The spacecraft will collect samples of the regolith of Kamo'oalewa.

 Asteroid mining

-The concept of asteroid mining was proposed in 1970s.
+The concept of asteroid mining was proposed in the 1970s.
 Matt Anderson defines successful asteroid mining as "the development of a mining program that is both financially self-sustaining and profitable to its investors".
 It has been suggested that asteroids might be used as a source of materials that may be rare or exhausted on Earth, or materials for constructing space habitats.
 Materials that are heavy and expensive to launch from Earth may someday be mined from asteroids and used for space manufacturing and construction.

 As resource depletion on Earth becomes more real, the idea of extracting valuable elements from asteroids and returning these to Earth for profit, or using space-based resources to build solar-power satellites and space habitats, becomes more attractive.
 Hypothetically, water processed from ice could refuel orbiting propellant depots.

 From the astrobiological perspective, asteroid prospecting could provide scientific data for the search for extraterrestrial intelligence (SETI).
 Some astrophysicists have suggested that if advanced extraterrestrial civilizations employed asteroid mining long ago, the hallmarks of these activities might be detectable.

-Mining Ceres is also considered a possibility.
-As the largest body in the asteroid belt, Ceres could become the main base and transport hub for future asteroid mining infrastructure, allowing mineral resources to be transported to Mars, the Moon, and Earth.
-Because of its small escape velocity combined with large amounts of water ice, it also could serve as a source of water, fuel, and oxygen for ships going through and beyond the asteroid belt.
-Transportation from Mars or the Moon to Ceres would be even more energy-efficient than transportation from Earth to the Moon.